What SMS Number is Right for You? Local vs. Toll-Free vs. Short Codes

 • Pricey: While they cost less than short codes, they are less efficient overall.
 Toll-free numbers may not be well-suited for small businesses, especially those less reliant on SMS.

-Toll-free numbers are excellent for companies wishing to bridge the gap between short codes and local phone numbers.
+Toll-free numbers are excellent for companies wishing to bridge the gap between short codes and 10DLC.

 Short Code